 As a lighter person myself, it is good to know that jiu jitsu can be useful despite facing someone who could easily overpower you otherwise.
 Because most people are not familiar with jiu jitsu at all, you can end the fight very quickly using it.
 However, there is one rule that I must make very clear: NEVER, UNDER ANY CIRCUMSTANCE, PULL GUARD.

 If you don’t know, pulling guard is when you sit down on the mat and use your legs and hands to grab your opponent.
 This is fine in competition, where the ground is mat or canvas.
 But in a street fight, you will most likely be fighting on concrete.

 Your opponent’s first reaction will be to slam you onto the ground, after which your head will hit the concrete, resulting in unconsciousness, severe brain trauma, and possibly death.
 Even on canvas, a hard slam will knock you unconscious, as seen when former UFC Champion Rampage Jackson fought Ricardo Arona.

 Rampage Jackson (left) slams Ricardo Arona onto the canvas, which KO’s Arona.

 Now I will address the situation where you are facing multiple assailants.
 Reminder: when you are in a fight, the purpose is to get to safety.
 Against more than one opponent, your best bet will always be to run.
 If that is not an option, then here’s what you should do.

 Strike first, and strike quick.
 Your focus during this type of fight should be to take out as many assailants as quick as you can.
-It is a lot easier to escape when there are
+It is a lot easier to escape when there are less people after you.

 It goes without saying that you shouldn’t grapple when fighting multiple people.
 In the time it would have taken you to tackle one person, your other attackers would have already pounced on you.
 Stick to standup fighting techniques.